The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-Thiele first introduced the halfinvariant in his 1889 book \textit{Almindelig Iagttagelsesl\ae re: Sandsynlighedsregning og mindste Kvadraters Methode} (The general theory of observation: Calculus of probability and the method of least squares), translated and edited by Lauritzen in \cite{Lauritzen2002}.
+{\red Let us briefly introduce Thiele's halfinvariants.
+Thiele first presented the halfinvariants in his 1889 book \textit{Almindelig Iagttagelsesl\ae re: Sandsynlighedsregning og mindste Kvadraters Methode} (The general theory of observation: Calculus of probability and the method of least squares), translated and edited in \cite{Lauritzen2002}.